tnear/linux/gcov.md

 ### Compile program with coverage flag
 `$ gcc -fprofile-arcs -ftest-coverage example.c -o example`

-Note: `gcov` works best when the exectuable does not have an extension.
+Note: `gcov` works best when the executable does not have an extension.

 ### Run executable
 `$ ./example.out`

-Execution crates gcov data files (.gcda and .gcno) in pwd:
+Execution creates gcov data files (`.gcda` and `.gcno`) in pwd:

 ```bash
 $ ll example.out*